 We need as many people as possible to vote for Another Chance in the Shelter Challenge every day.
 This will help us win money and merchandise to help us help animals and the people who love them.
 Just enter "Another Chance" in the search box on the Shelter Challenge page and then vote for "Another Chance Animal Rescue" in the list that appears.
 You can even bookmark the page to make it easy to return every day.
 Thanks for your help!

 Current adoption fees:

-It's kitten season!
-We also have many wonderful adult cats looking to be part of your family.
+We have a limited number of kittens along with many wonderful adult cats looking to be part of your family.
 Our current adoption fees are:

 - Adult cats (over 1 year) - $50